-Richard Smith, Consultant Nephrologist and Associate Medical Director for Research and Innovation at Ipswich Hospital is the Course Director for our Renal Medicine Postgraduate Diploma.
+Richard Smith, Consultant Nephrologist and Clinical Director for Research at East Suffolk and North Essex Foundation Trust is the Course Director for our Renal Medicine Postgraduate Diploma.
 Richard has:

-- 21 years of teaching experience including at the University of Cambridge, the University of Oxford, Cardiff University, the University of Bristol and now, the University of South Wales
+- 28 years of teaching experience including at the University of Cambridge, the University of Oxford, Cardiff University, the University of Bristol and now, the University of South Wales.

-- 22 years’ experience of clinical trials and academic research, including papers published in 38 peer-reviewed journals
+- 28 years experience of clinical trials and academic research, including 42 publications in peer-reviewed journals

 Like our other established and award-winning Postgraduate Diplomas, the Renal Medicine Diploma online course will include 6 modules, each of 6 weeks duration, studied in 1 calendar year, entirely online.

 Equipping you with the knowledge and skills to be able to confidently diagnose and initiate management of patients with acute kidney injury (AKI) and chronic kidney disease (CKD).

 Providing you with the knowledge and skills to be able to confidently manage AKI patients and understand when referral to secondary care is appropriate and necessary.

 Helping you to confidently manage CKD patients and understand when referral to secondary care is appropriate and necessary.